 – Traditional olive cultivation

 In traditional olive cultivation, the olive trees are separated from each other by significant distances (also known as frames).
 In the past, the frames used to be 14×14 metres (46×46 feet) with olive trees of 3 or four trunks.
 The olive tree fields were used to feed and grow animal stock.
 Later the frames were decreased in size to the 7×7 metres (23×23 feet) that we can find today in the new plantations.

 The olive harvest in the traditional olive cultivation is going to depend on the land characteristics.
 Depending on the terrain the cultivars could be mechanised or not mechanised.
 In the non-mechanized olive tree cultivation, the olives fall by hitting the branches of the olive trees.

 In the mechanised olive tree cultivation, you can use machinery to make the olive tree trunk vibrate (when the olive tree allows it) at the same time that you hit it from the outside.
-That machines are usually attached to a tractor.
+That machine is usually attached to a tractor.
 With the vibration, the damage and the stress to the olive tree are reduced compared to when hitting it exclusively.
 Vibration is also more efficient and faster.
 The olives are collected with canvases when they fall to the floor.
 Some tractors have attached “inverted umbrellas” to collect the olives while vibrating the olive tree as we can see in the following video.

 – Intensive olive cultivation

 The intensive olive cultivation differs from the traditional because it uses smaller frames (8×4 or 6×5 metres) (26×13 or 20×16 feet).
 That means you can plant more olive trees on the same surface.
 The olive harvest is like in the traditional olive cultivation.